This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 I joined Runshaw College in 2003 and I’ve worked in the sector ever since.

-Talk me through your career in FE?
+Talk me through your career in FE as a director of academic studies?

 I started in a senior management role at Runshaw College in Lancashire.
 I took it because it was an opportunity to advance my career but still be hands-on.
 Then out of the blue I was headhunted by Cornwall College, to help develop an agenda of excellence.
 Lancashire to Cornwall was a massive move and a big decision for the whole family.
 The variety, the size and the complexity has been a fantastic challenge and it’s paid off.

-What does a typical day look like?
+What does a typical day look like for an academic director?

 I cycle to work early, to avoid the traffic.
 My office is in the middle of both student and staff areas, and I have an open-door policy.
 There are often leadership meetings or other meetings.
 The most important thing about leadership is modelling behaviour, so I am constantly visible and hands-on while still providing direction.
 There’s plenty more in the day, from assemblies and advice sessions to working with universities.
 My days are full-on, busy and interactive.